 James Pickens Jr, 63, Actor

-Born in Cleveland, he is perhaps best known for his starring role as Dr. Richard Webber on the ABC medical drama television series Grey’s Anatomy, and for his supporting role as Deputy Director Alvin Kersh on later seasons of the Fox Network science fiction series The X-Files
+Born in Cleveland, Pickens is perhaps best known for his starring role as Dr. Richard Webber on the ABC medical drama series Grey’s Anatomy.
+He is also known for his supporting role as Deputy Director Alvin Kersh on later seasons of the Fox Network science fiction series The X-Files

 Kimberly Elise, 50, Actress